These are hosted by PageTiger and are available through My EBU on the EBU website.

 Click on ‘My EBU’ at the top of the page, or go directly to https://www.ebu.co.uk/members.
 To enter, fill in your username (your EBU number) and password.
 If you don't remember your EBU number please email the membership department.
 If you can't remember your password please use the information on this page to reset your password.
 To reset your password we must have your email address on our records.

 Once logged-in, the magazines can be found by clicking on 'magazine' in the top right corner.
 This provides a menu from which you can select the relevant magazine.

 How do I change pages?

 Clicking on the bottom right hand corner of the right-hand page will take you to the next page.
 Clicking in the left corner of the left page will take you to the previous page.
-You can also move through the pages by using the arrows in the centre of the top, black bar, beneath the address bar.
+You can also move through the pages by using the arrows in the centre of the top, black bar, beneath the address bar, or the arrows which appear if you hover your mouse over the left and right edges of the window.
 You can also jump to a specific page by clicking on the number between the arrows, and entering the desired page in the box that appears.
 Also, you can click the ‘multiple squares’ icon in the top left of the screen, just below the address bar, to bring up a thumbnail overview of every page.
 From that overview you can click to jump to a specific page.

 How do I change the size of the page?